trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

 #HOHQMesh Library API

-All operations are to return an error flag.
+HOHQMesh can be accessed as a library to allow it to be manipulated interactively.
+At this point, interactivity is limited to run parameters, and not the model.

+Library procedures are of the form HML_* (for HOHQMesh Library) and have the BIND(C) attribute so they can be accessed by anything that can deal with C. All procedures (except for the NewProject procedure) take a pointer to a project and either operate on it or inquire it for data.
+All return an error flag.

  Constants currently defined as

 	INTEGER, PARAMETER :: HML_ERROR_NONE = 0  !
 Everything is OK
 	INTEGER, PARAMETER :: HML_ERROR_MULTIPLE_REFERENCES = 1 !
 Object has multiple references and cannot be deallocated